xyfJASON/diffusion-models-pytorch/docs/DDIM.md

   <img src="../assets/ddim-cifar10.png" width=50% />
 </p>

 From top to bottom: 10 steps, 50 steps, 100 steps and 1000 steps.
-It can be seen that fewer steps leads to blurrier results.
+It can be seen that fewer steps leads to blurrier results, but human eyes can hardly distinguish the difference between 50/100 steps and 1000 steps.

-**Spherical linear interpolation (slerp) between two samples (100 steps)**:
+**Spherical linear interpolation (slerp) between two samples (sample with 100 steps)**:

 <p align="center">
   <img src="../assets/ddim-cifar10-interpolate.png" width=60% />